-Stock options can be complicated, in part because they come in many forms: restricted stock units (RSUs), incentive stock options (ISOs), nonqualified stock options (NQSOs), and employee stock purchase plans (ESPPs) are common.
+Stock options can be complicated, in part because they come in many forms: restricted stock units (RSUs), incentive stock options (ISOs), nonqualified stock options (NQSOs), restricted stock awards (RSAs) and employee stock purchase plans (ESPPs) are common.
 The tax treatment of your stock options will depend on the type of options you hold, your holding period, and whether you sell at a gain or loss, among other factors.

-In developing a financial strategy for your equity compensation, we will work together to review the terms of your equity compensation and the vesting schedule to put in context with your goals.
+In developing a financial strategy for your stock options or RSUs, we will work together to review the terms of your equity compensation and the vesting schedule to put in context with your goals.
 There are tax implications when you sell company stock, and possibly when you exercise them also, so we'll coordinate with your CPA to ensure you have a clear picture of how a course of action may affect your entire financial situation.

-Our team of financial advisors can help you:
+Our team of CFP® professionals can work to help you:

 - Discuss your short and long-term goals to identify how to best utilize stock options in your financial plan